p-sobrinho/p-sobrinho/README.md

 ---

 ### 🧠 About Me
-- 📔 Studying in Computer Engineering
+- 📔 Studying Computer Engineering

 ---